WPN-XM/software/README.md

 The repository contains recipes for configuration and management of third-party software components.

-- This (monolithic) repository is fetched during the creation of the installers.
+This (monolithic) repository is fetched during the creation of the installers.

-- It ships configs, scripts and additional files to configure and manage an installed component.
+It ships configs, scripts and additional files to configure and manage an installed component.

-- This enables use use to
+This enables us to
   - include configs for the software assets into the offline installers to configure them out-of-the-box,
   - to include the CLI tasks for the management of the installed software
-  - to inclide webinterface support for the web-based administration and management of the components
+  - to include webinterface support to allow a web-based administration and management of components.

-- Each recipe folder is a Composer folder.
+Each recipe folder is a Composer folder.
 We use a `git subtree split` strategy to create individual, read-only split-outs for each software.
 This allows a per-component inclusion into installers and allows updating the config and management scripts via Composer, after installation.

 ## Structure